shangfeiSF/rust-grope/main/06_closure/readme.md

 }
 ```

 We need to fill in the `...` with something that transforms an `X` into a `Y`.
 The biggest constraint for perfectly replacing `Option::map` is that it needs to be generic in some way, so that it works with absolutely any way we wish to do the transformation.

-In Rust, that calls for a generic bounded by a trait.
+In Rust, that calls for a generic bounded by a trait:

 ```
 fn map<X, Y, T>(option: Option<X>, transform: T) -> Option<Y>